thkoch2001/tvlfyi_depot/web/tvl/blog/2024-02-tvix-update.md

 That's it for now!

 ---
-[^1]: Why this means it's using the same build recipes is due to how the output
+[^1]: We know that we calculated all dependencies correctly because of how their
-      path calculation for input-addressed paths works, more of that in the next section.
+      hashes are included in the hashes of their dependents, and so on.
+More on path calculation and input-addressed paths in the next section!
 [^2]: That's the same reason why `builtins.derivation[Strict]` also lives in
       `tvix-glue`, not in `tvix-eval`.
 [^3]: See [nix-casync](https://discourse.nixos.org/t/nix-casync-a-more-efficient-way-to-store-and-substitute-nix-store-paths/16539)